buehler/typescript-hero/README.md

 - Add imports of your project or libraries to your current file
 - Add an import for the current name under the cursor
-- CodeCompletionProvider that suggests symbols and automatically adds the needed imports
+- Intellisense that suggests symbols and automatically adds the needed imports
 - Sort and organize your imports (sort and remove unused)
 - Restart your debug session when your code changes